Hamburger

 • Applicable collective bargaining agreement and

-• Name and address of the outside severance pay provider.
+• Name and address of the company pension fund

-Other than the employment note (which does not qualify as a contract but serves only as a statement of facts), a written employment contract is not required, although it is recommended.
+Other than the employment note (“Dienstzettel”) which does not qualify as a contract but serves as a statement of the facts of the employment relationship, a written employment contract is not required, although it is recommended.
 Accordingly, written contracts are common.

 Probationary periods